WalkWeb/Symfony-7.2-PHP-8.4-MySQL-9.3-Nginx-Docker-CI-CD/README.md

     unauthorized access connect GitLab in your server)
     - $SERVER_USER - user on your server
     - $SERVER_HOST - IP your server
+    - $APP_DIR - application directory in your server

 5. Make changes to the main branch and check CI/CD (Project -> Build -> Pipelines):